 We work closely with primary schools to ensure that SEND and wellbeing information is passed on to us before your child attends transition days.
-If your child has an identified learning need or disability, you will also be invited to a meeting with our SENDCo, Mrs Cooper, and one of our Assistant SENDCos.
+If your child has an identified learning need or disability, you will also be invited to a meeting with our SENDCo, Mr Bithell, or Deputy SENDCo, Mr Vernon, and one of our Assistant SENDCos.

 All of our teachers receive training in SEND and use a range of SEND-friendly strategies in the classroom.
 During your child's time at Ripley, we might identify areas in which they need extra support.
-We have eight Teaching Assistants, who support pupils in class, 1:1 or in small groups.
+We have a number of Teaching Assistants who support pupils in class, 1:1 or in small groups.
 They run a range of interventions (usually during form time) for literacy and numeracy needs, as well as social and friendship groups.
 We will contact you if we think your child might benefit from that extra input.
 You are also welcome to contact the Learning Support team at any time via Parentline if you have any concerns about your child.